Mihály Horányi

 Brandon Cage

-Brandon Cage is an undergraduate student in the Physics department working with Jan Deca on simulations of attractive regimes between dust grains in plasma.
+Brandon Cage was an undergraduate student in the Physics department working with Jan Deca on simulations of attractive regimes between dust grains in plasma.
+Brandon since went on to obtain a Master of Science degree in physics from Rice University.

 David Chaparro